arno-ctrl93/pixelsimulation/README.md

 # pixelsimulation
-Project for UHK by Arnaud NOTTEr
+Project for UHK by Arnaud NOTTER

 ++++++++++++++++++++++++++++++++++++++++++++

            Version 1
 ++++++++++++++++++++++++++++++++++++++++++++